mojtabaSefidi/SofiaExpertPlusPlus/ReplicationPackage/README.md

 ### Simulation RQ2, Recommenders++: How does adding a reviewer on PRKRs impact the turnover risk and the amount of extra reviewing work?

-To run the Recommenders++ strategy, you should apply the following changes to the config file of each project.
+To run the Recommenders++ strategy, you should apply the following change to the config file of each project.

 ```
 "PullRequestReviewerSelectionStrategy" : "0:nothing-nothing,-:add-1",